4n4ru/CI-P2-GuessingBee/README.md

 6. As a user, I want confirmation that my feedback was send

 ### Site Owner Stories
-7. As a site owner, I want for users to be able to make suggestions for new phrases.
+7. As a site owner, I want for users to be able to contact us or make suggestions for new phrases.
-8. As a site owner, I want users to be able to fins us on social media.
+8. As a site owner, I want users to be able to find us on social media.

 ## Design